How to Manage Passive Aggressive Employees with Team Building

 Break Down Barriers

-We’ve seen even some rather cynical, jaded employees lower their guard and open up after a feel-good team building experience.
-During the socializing that follows, it’s not unusual to hear an employee conversing with a coworker along the lines of, “That was really great.
+Even cynical or jaded employees often lower their guard and open up after a positive team building experience.
+During the socializing that follows, it’s not unusual to hear an employee saying, “That was really great.
 I wish we could talk like this at the office.”

 By attacking obstacles to team cohesiveness from different vantage points, team building helps lower or eliminate barriers to effective collaboration.